Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/no-missing-iframe-sandbox.md

 ## Rule Details

 This rule checks all React iframe elements and verifies that there is sandbox attribute and that it's value is valid.
-In addition to that it also reports cases where attribute contains allow-scripts and allow-same-origin at the same time as this combination allows the embedded document to remove the sandbox attribute and bypass the restrictions.

 ### ❌ Incorrect